Cam Ne incident: The CBS Report

 CBS news correspondent Morley Safer was in Da Nang to report on Marine activities.
 On 3 August Safer joined the Marines headed for Cam Ne.
-Safer was accompanied by a South Vietnamese cameraman, Ha Tue Can.
+Safer was accompanied by a South Vietnamese cameraman, Ha Tue Can a local VC official.
 The operation at Cam Ne was filmed by Can and narrated by Safer.
 The film showed a Marine, armed with a rifle, lighting a hut with his cigarette lighter.
 No opposition was evident.
-According to Safer's report the Marines were under orders to burn to the ground any hamlet from which they received even a single burst of sniper fire.
+According to Safer's report, the Marines were under orders to burn to the ground any hamlet from which they received even a single burst of sniper fire.
 Old men and women who were pleading for the Marines to spare their houses were ignored.
 The houses and personal belongings were burned.
 Pleas from the villagers to delay while their possessions were removed were ignored.
 All rice stores were burned.
 The day's operation netted four prisoners, all of whom were old men.

 CBS realized they had an important and powerful story as soon as it was received in New York.
 CBS News President Fred Friendly confirmed the validity of the story with Safer.
 The images were shocking, but the network felt the story was important and should be shown.
-The incident was broadcast on CBS Evening News on August 5, 1965.
+The incident was broadcast on CBS Evening News on 5 August 1965.

 Reaction to the Cam Ne report was immediate and powerful.
 CBS was inundated with calls and letters critical of this negative portrayal of American military personnel.
 The day after the film was broadcast, U. S. President Lyndon Johnson telephoned CBS President Frank Stanton to complain the report insulted the American flag.
-The President ordered a background investigation on Safer, certain he was working for the Communists.
+The President ordered a background investigation on Safer, certain he was working for the communists.
 No such affiliation was found.
 LBJ next ordered an investigation of the Marine officer in charge of the Cam Ne operation, certain Safer must have bribed the Marine to burn Cam Ne.
 Nothing came of this either.
 The Pentagon asked CBS to replace Safer as Vietnam correspondent.
 The Department of Defense began monitoring the evening television newscasts.
 Safer followed up his initial report with additional broadcasts critical of Marine operations in the area.
 The commander of the Marines in Vietnam, Major General Lew Walt, banned Safer from all of I Corps, the Marine Corps area of responsibility in South Vietnam (the order was later rescinded).

 In the days that followed, the U.S. media carried additional stories of the impact of Marine operations on South Vietnamese civilians around Da Nang.